1988–89 Los Angeles Kings season: Playoffs

-Smythe Division Semi-finals
+Smythe Division Semifinals

 The Kings faced Gretzky's old team, the Oilers, in the first round of the 1989 playoffs.
 They fell behind 3 games to 1, but rallied to take the series in seven games, helped in no small part by nine goals from Chris Kontos, a little-known player who had just recently been called up from the minor leagues.
 However, the Kings were quickly swept out of the playoffs in the second round by the eventual Stanley Cup champion Calgary Flames.